psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

 ## Forecasting Error

 My model relies on a variety of different forecasts, ranging from simple judgment based ratings to complex quantitative forecasts.
 For the presidency, I relied on the Economist's forecast which describes it's methodology [here](https://projects.economist.com/us-2020-forecast/president/how-this-works).
 I used Cory McCartan's forecast for the Senate, described [here](https://corymccartan.github.io/projects/senate-20/).
-For the rest of the legislative bodies, I quantified categorical ratings from Inside Elections and CNalysis using 538's [categories](https://fivethirtyeight.com/features/2018-house-forecast-methodology/), and then sampled around those ratings using normal distributions to create basic models.
+For the rest of the legislative bodies, I quantified categorical ratings from Inside Elections and CNalysis using 538's [categories](https://fivethirtyeight.com/features/2018-house-forecast-methodology/), and then sampled around those ratings using normal distributions to create basic forecasts.

 Below, I recreated all of my pre-election plots with the actual results superimposed in green.
 At just about every level, the forecasts were biased in favor of Democrats: